 According to Shazia, “Open communication in a relationship is the key here.
 Talk and discuss with your partner that you need some time for yourself.
 Explain to him/her that with a hectic lifestyle you may get exhausted or overwhelmed and a little alone time to enjoy a cup of coffee in peace or take a walk will help you rejuvenate and get into a resilient zone.”

 Related Reading: 19 Examples Of Healthy Boundaries In Relationships

 2. Be honest about your desires

-Makeup excuses for why you can’t hang out as often if you want your partner to think you don’t like/love them anymore.
+Make up excuses for why you can’t hang out as often if you want your partner to think you don’t like/love them anymore.
 But, if you simply want to communicate “I need space”, be honest.
 Yes, it may be difficult to bring up the subject of asking for space because you’re afraid they’ll take it the wrong way.
-However, avoiding the subject and only attempting to provide clues will definitely take you down the wrong path.
+However, avoiding the subject and only offering veiled clues will definitely take you down the wrong path.

 They’ll notice that you’re not seeing each other as much as you used to, and they’ll try to figure out why.
-Make sure that in your quest for space, your partner isn’t left to believe you’re abandoning them.
-It is better to be honest than give them a reason to think you are ghosting them.
-The latter will definitely cause irreparable damage.
+Make sure that in your quest for space, your partner isn’t left to believe you are abandoning them.
+It is better to be honest than give them a reason to think you are ghosting them because it will definitely cause irreparable damage.